 - What is the course policy regarding attendance?

 - Is the attendance policy applied consistently?
 Are there exceptions to the policy made for extenuating circumstances, such as athletics or religious observation?

 - How much interaction is there between the instructor and students and among students during class?

 - Do student contributions constitute a significant component of the learning process?

 - Does the design of the course rely on student participation as a significant method for learning?

 - To what degree does a student’s failure to attend class compromise the educational experience of other students in the class?

-If an accommodation is determined to be reasonable, you be asked to work with DRC and the student to plan:
+If an accommodation is determined to be reasonable, DRC will work with you and the student to clearly specify:

-- What number of absences would be reasonable
+· The number of absences that would be reasonable

-- Whether a late drop or grade of incomplete would be reasonable if absences become excessive unexpectedly
+· Whether a late drop or grade of incomplete would be appropriate should absences become unexpectedly

 If you have questions or concerns, please contact Disability Resources.